Currently logged out. Login

 That’s great!
 What’s an Allosaurus, anyway?

 The name Allosaurus means “different lizard.”
 It was a carnivorous theropod—a two-legged dinosaur that had hollow bones and three-toed feet—the top predator of the Jurassic Period, reaching sizes up to 30 feet in length.
-Fossils of Allosaurus and its relatives are found on almost every continent and it is the most abundant large predator found in the Morrison Formation—home of the Jurassic Mile®.
+Fossils of Allosaurus and its relatives are found on almost every continent and it is the most abundant large predator found in the Morrison Formation—home of The Jurassic Mile®.
 There are areas around the world that had a large number of these animals, allowing scientists to see things such as growth patterns and injuries.
 They had massive claws and close to 80 serrated teeth.

 The life of an Allosaurus was filled with danger.
 Museum specimens across the country have injuries and bite marks that show evidence of violent behavior.
 Some of these could have been caused by prey like sauropods or Stegosaurus defending themselves, others could have been from other Allosaurus.
 One specimen, nicknamed Big Al, had 19 bones affected by either injuries or diseases.